 Additional Wallace Results

 was also tested.
 William Lane Wallace was born in Moore County, NC and was closely related to Everet and his descendants.
 We have been unable to identify William Lane's parents but given his date of birth and proximity to Everet it has been believed that he was likely a son or grandson of Everet.
-Tom's DNA did not match any of the tested Wallaces likely indicating that William Lane was a grandson of Everet through one of his unidentified daughters.
-Tom's DNA was an exact 37 marker match for the Meacom/McCombs/Combs family of Virginia.
+Tom and Donald's DNA did not match any of the tested Wallaces likely indicating that William Lane was a grandson of Everet through one of his unidentified daughters.
+Their DNA was an exact 37 marker match for several Blake males and a descendant of the Meacom/McCombs/Combs family of Virginia.
 We have yet to be able to identify a Moore County, NC connection with these surnames.
 Further research will be needed to fully understand this connection.

 • Recently two descendants of William Wallace [1791/1800-1843]

 of Montgomery County, NC tested via FamilyTreeDNA.
 William resided in the same general vicinity as the Eli, Nathan and Isham Wallace [mentioned above] families of Montgomery/Davidson County, NC and several of his children migrated to western KY and intermarried with these families.
 Larry Wallace descends from William > James Alvis Wallace > Chisholm Clark Wallace